 If you have a stash of fresh pecans on hand, you’ve got to try this roasted pecan butter!
 It’s so, so easy to make and has the most gorgeous flavor.
 It’s my favorite nut butter and is infinitely better than regular peanut butter!

-Why you’ll love this dark chocolate pecan recipe
+Why you’ll love these dark chocolate covered pecans

 - Requires just 3-4 basic ingredients